A Unified Framework for Hopsets and Spanners: Stretch and Hopbound Analysis Method

+where $c>0$ is some integer parameter.
+For short, this family of functions is referred as \textit{Rounding Functions}.
+In particular, for a given integer $c>0$, this function rounds $i$ to the minimal multiple of $c$ that is larger than $i$, then subtracts $1$.
+This generalizes both the construction of hopsets that is based on \cite{TZ01} - as every vertex $u\in V$ connects to every $v\in B_j(u)$ \textit{for every} $j$ between $i(u)$ and $k-1$ - and the construction of hopsets by \cite{EN19,HP17}, where every $u\in V$ connects to every $v\in B_j(u)$, only for $j=i(u)$.
+The former is achieved by setting $c=k$, then for every $i\leq k-1$, $f(i)=k-1$.
+The latter is achieved by setting $c=1$, then $f(i)=i$ for every $i$.

-Let $u,v\in V$ be a pair of vertices, and let $u=u_0,u_1,u_2,...,u_d=v$ be the shortest path between them.
-Similarly to the proof of theorem \ref{theorem:Hkf}, we use lemma \ref{lemma:HJump2} to find a path between $u$ and $v$, with a single difference: When "standing" on a vertex $u_j$ with $score(u_j)\leq c$, we don't use the Jumping Lemma.
+Let $G=(V,E)$ be an undirected weighted graph, let $u,v\in V$ be a pair of vertices, and let $u=u_0,u_1,u_2,...,u_d=v$ be the shortest path between them.
+In the proof of Theorem \ref{thm:Hkf}, we found a path between $u$ and $v$, by concatenating the \textit{detours} that Lemma \ref{lemma:HJump2} provided.
+The properties of these detours were that they consist of at most $4$ hops in $G\cup H(k,f)$, their stretch is at most $(t+3)$, and the part of the path they skip is of weight at least $\frac{4}{t}r_0$ (the exact details appear in the lemma).